zbtolon/get-support/appsectls.md

 If you're using any of the products of services that are withdrawing support for TLS 1.0 or 1.1, you must confirm that your connections don't require TLS 1.0 or 1.1.

 ### Cloud Foundry on {{site.data.keyword.Bluemix_notm}}
+{: #cf}

 For Cloud Foundry applications, you must confirm your connections to your application from outside of {{site.data.keyword.Bluemix_notm}} aren't impacted.
 Also, confirm that connections from your application to another Cloud Foundry application on {{site.data.keyword.Bluemix_notm}} aren't impacted.

 All connections to Cloud Foundry that use TLS are potentially impacted, including any connections made from web browsers.
-All modern browsers support TLS 1.2, including browsers that are {{site.data.keyword.Bluemix_notm}} [Prerequisites](/docs/overview/prereqs.html#browsers).
+All modern browsers support TLS 1.2, including browsers that are {{site.data.keyword.Bluemix_notm}} [Prerequisites](/docs/overview?topic=overview-browsers-platform#browsers).
 {: tip}

 #### Connecting to your Cloud Foundry application
+{: #connect-cf}

-All Cloud Foundry application endpoints on the `*.mybluemix.net` domain can be accessed through an alternative endpoint that supports only TLS 1.2.
+All Cloud Foundry application endpoints on the `*.app.domain.cloud` domain can be accessed through an alternative endpoint that supports only TLS 1.2.

 To use the alternative endpoint, add `alt.` after your application’s subdomain.
-For example, if your application is hosted at `https://myapplication.mybluemix.net` use `https://myapplication.alt.mybluemix.net`.
-Or, for `https://myapplication.eu-gb.mybluemix.net` use `https://myapplication.alt.eu-gb.mybluemix.net`.
+For example, if your application is hosted at `https://myapplication.app.domain.cloud` use `https://myapplication.alt.app.domain.cloud`.
+Or, for `https://myapplication.eu-gb.app.domain.cloud` use `https://myapplication.alt.eu-gb.app.domain.cloud`.

 If you can successfully connect to the alternative endpoint, you're not impacted.

 If you can't successfully connect, you must change your client, client libraries, or client configuration to enable TLS 1.2.

 #### Connecting between Cloud Foundry applications
+{: #connect2}

-Use the following command to configure your Cloud Foundry application to automatically redirect to the alternative endpoints that are available on the `*.mybluemix.net` domain when you connect to other applications:
+Use the following command to configure your Cloud Foundry application to automatically redirect to the alternative endpoints that are available on the `*.app.domain.cloud` domain when you connect to other applications:
 ```
 cf set-env <application_name> BLUEMIX_TLS10_DISABLED true
 ```